 - vodka – is the alcohol in this cocktail.
 Any non-flavored type or brand will do.

 - sweet and sour mix – a common ingredient in many mixed drinks, this adds a bit of sweetness with a dash of tartness.

 - grenadine – a mixed drink favorite, this helps smooth out the flavor while also adding a strong dash of red coloring.

-- blue curacao – another mixed drink favorite, this is a sweet liquid that gives cocktails a beautiful blue hue.
-But don’t let it give you pause, blue curacao is a non-alcoholic sugar syrup.
+- blue curacao syrup – another mixed drink favorite, this is a sweet liquid that gives cocktails a beautiful blue hue.
+But don’t let it give you pause, blue curacao syrup is a non-alcoholic sugar syrup.

 - crangrape juice* – this adds the fruity flavor to the drink as well as helps with the deep coloring.